-If you’re training for an upcoming event and are looking to be in tip-top shape, the needs of those pre sport verses the needs of those post sport are very different.
-Pre sport massage focuses on relieving muscles via light compression and lymphatic release, whereas post sport focuses on repair, via slow deep friction techniques, stretching (passive and active) and mobilisation.
-Pre sport massage should not be invasive as massage can temporarily weaken muscles in order to aid in successful repair.
+If you’re training for an upcoming event and are looking to be in tip-top shape, the needs of those pre sport versus the needs of those post sport are very different.
+Pre sport massage focuses on relieving muscles via light compression and lymphatic release, whereas post sport focuses on repair via slow deep friction techniques, stretching (passive and active) and mobilisation.
+Pre sport massage should not be invasive as massage can temporarily weaken muscles in order to aid in successful repair..

 Pre sport massage.

-Pre sport massage is given under the assumption that the athlete is pre conditioned to the activity that they are about to undertake and is therefore a means of enhancing the natural health of muscles by stimulating blood flow to provide nutrients to muscles in a relaxed state, and the lymphatic system, to remove waste from muscles that may be lingering.
-The massage focus is optimisation, to reduce risk of damage (not to undo damage).
+Pre sport massage is given under the assumption that the athlete is pre conditioned for the activity to be undertaken, and provides a means of enhancing the natural function of muscles by stimulating the flow of blood and lymph vessels.
+This enhances circulation which ensures optimal delivery of nutrients and oxygen to the muscles in a relaxed state, as well as promoting efficient removal of toxins and waste build up.
+The focus of pre sports massage is performance optimisation, as well as reducing risk of damage.

 Post sport massage.

-Post sport massage is focussed on undoing damage caused during activity; with an emphasis that it is not advised to get this type of massage before a sport event.
-The massage focuses on breaking up scar tissue, tight connective tissues, and posture.
-Generally it is slower than remedial massage and focuses on fibre release and increasing range of movement.
-Henry likes to apply trigger point therapy within post sport treatments as it allows for a far more successful release and breakdown of scar tissue, therefore, more successful mobilisation post treatment.
+Post sport massage focuses on repairing damage caused during activity, and is not advised to get this type of massage before a sport event.
+The masseuse focuses on breaking up scar tissue, relaxing tight connective tissues, and correcting posture.
+Generally, it is slower than remedial massage and focuses on fibre release and increasing range of movement.
+Henry likes to apply trigger point therapy within post sport treatments as it allows for a far more successful release and breakdown of scar tissue, and more successful mobilisation.